Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

    * - Name
      - Processing name.
    * - Model
-     - User-selected processing type in the Mapflow model field.
+     - User-selected item from the list of available models.
    * - Status
      - Processing status: IN_PROGRESS, OK, FAILED.
    * - Progress
-     - The degree of completeness of processing as a percentage.
+     - The percentage of completeness of the processing.
    * - Area
      - The processing area.
    * - Created